 They are larger in size than other house pests making them an eyesore and potentially destructive.

-So you probably agree with me when I say: You should know how to kill rats in the fastest possibile way!
+So you probably agree with me when I say: You should at least know the best rat poisons available on the market in 2018.

 Inevitably, it is us human beings whom rodents prefer as friends.
 The big question would be: why do rodents prefer living near human beings?

 Both human beings and rodents are mammals.
 In effect, this means our body observe the same principles of functioning.
 The type of food we eat is also similar hence the reason they prefer living near kitchens and food galleries.